WRAP - Warwick Research Archive Portal

 Warwick Research Archive Portal (WRAP) is the University of Warwick’s institutional repository.
-The concept of an institutional repository is part of the growing change in the model of scholarly communications and from the Open Access movement; they are designed to house and preserve the research outputs of a single institution in a way that supports and promotes the research community.
+The concept of an institutional repository is part of a growing change in the model of scholarly communications and from the Open Access movement; they house and preserve the research outputs and support the community of a single institution.
 As much as possible all the content in WRAP is full text and openly available online.

-Open Access is the idea that research should be made accessible online, at no charge, as soon after publication as possible to promote an accelerated exchange of ideas and information.
-In addition to this many research funders now require research they have funded to be made available in an open way and institutional repositories are a way for author’s to achieve this.
+Open Access means research is accessible online, at no charge, as soon after publication as possible to promote exchange of ideas and information.
+Also, many research funders require the research they have funded to be made available openly.
+Institutional repositories are one way for authors to comply.
 More information about open access can be found here.

-- The Library will create professional quality metadata (catalogue records) to describe your work
+- Professional quality metadata (catalogue records) to describe your work